lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork6.md

 Enter the grade you got: 5
 You earned an unknown number of points in the class.
 [p19t655@csci112 mon]$ ./exe
-Enter the grade you got: a
+Enter the grade you got: A
 You earned at least 93 points in the class.
 [p19t655@csci112 mon]$ ./exe
 Enter the grade you got: f